Which Treatment is Right For Me? – Plano, TX

 Different Braces for Different Smiles

-At Willow Bend Orthodontics, Dr. Jones and her team of experts are here to offer a wide array of orthodontic solutions, each designed to straighten and realign smiles and produce life-changing results.
+At Willow Bend Orthodontics of Plano, Dr. Jones and Dr. Hanson and her team of experts are here to offer a wide array of orthodontic solutions, each designed to straighten and realign smiles and produce life-changing results.
 No matter the dental problem, we have the right solution for your individual needs.
 Whether you prefer traditional metal braces, Invisalign® Clear Aligners, clear/ceramic braces, or self-ligating braces, you can trust that our team will listen to your concerns and consider your preferences when creating a customized treatment plan.
-If you are interested in hearing from satisfied patients and learning more about the different types of braces we offer, contact us to schedule a consultation with Dr. Jones.
+If you are interested in hearing from satisfied patients and learning more about the different types of braces we offer, contact us to schedule a consultation with Dr. Jones and Dr. Hanson.

 Children, teenagers, and adults can all achieve beautiful smiles with the help of traditional metal braces.
 Used for decades to straighten crooked teeth and correct various bite alignment issues, this unique system of metal brackets and wires is proven safe and effective when it comes to fixing all types of dental problems, including overcrowding and gapped teeth.
 Although known for being bulky, the brackets used today are much smaller, allowing for a more enjoyable form of treatment.
 Your orthodontist will cement each bracket to the front of your teeth and thread an arch wire that is bent according to your specific needs through the brackets.

-As you navigate your treatment timeline, you are expected to keep regular follow-up appointments with Dr. Jones to allow for adjusting and tightening of your wire.
+As you navigate your treatment timeline, you are expected to keep regular follow-up appointments with Dr. Jones and Dr. Hanson to allow for adjusting and tightening of your wire.
 This will ensure your teeth continue to move toward their new location in your mouth.

 For patients who want to jazz up their orthodontic treatment, traditional braces are customizable, allowing for colorful elastics and/or rubber bands, if necessary.
 It’s also possible to inquire about clearer options to help your braces appear more discreet.